-Did you know that America recognizes National Truck Driver Appreciation Week in the second week in September?
-It’s a time to honor all professional truck drivers for their hard work in one of the nation’s most demanding and vital jobs.
-Here at H&M Bay, we are incredibly grateful for our network of independent truckers.
+Americans recognizes National Truck Driver Appreciation Week the second week of September each year.
+Truckers move America forward and this is a time to honor all professional truck drivers.
+At H&M Bay we are incredibly grateful for our network of independent truckers and their hard work.

 The U.S. Bureau of Labor Statistics (BLS) estimates there are one million professional men and women truck drivers.
 We can be thankful for truck drivers, and recognize that without them, our tables, our restaurants, and our grocery stores would all be empty.

 Since the pandemic, truckers have become busier and more on-demand than ever before in our nation’s history.
 The job of a trucker plays a vital role in the economy and the supply chain, and the work is exceptionally demanding.
 Many truckers are married to long hours behind the wheel as well as time away from family.
 That’s why more than ever, it is time to show appreciation for the truckers of America and all that they do to keep our country on track.

 For truckers, early mornings frequently turn into late nights as they often spend countless hours at work on the road — many of those hours are behind the wheel where focus and concentration are key.
 Anyone who has ever been on a road trip knows that a journey on the road is met with countless stops to stretch, get food, use restrooms, and the general exhaustion that comes from driving all day.
 Doing these types of herculean drives day after day in a large 18-wheeler is a cause to celebrate and appreciate.

 Our Network of Independent Truckers